mmingay2/mmingay2.github.io/index.md

-##### I am a Data Scientist specializing in Data Visualization, Epigenomics and Bioinformatics.
+##### My name is Matthew Mingay and I love Data Visualization, Epigenomics and Bioinformatics 😍.